Cyminoo/Cyminoo/README.md

 ### Hi there 👋, I am Cymino, my actual name is Maxi though.
 #### Portfolio
-I've been developing for a couple months now, I have primarily been working with C# and Unity, though I also know PHP and JavaScript.
+I've been developing for a couple months now, I have primarily been working with C# and Unity, though I also know some JavaScript.
-I am currently not for hire as I am still learning the fundamentals of programming.
+I am currently not for hire as I am still focusing on extending my knowledge.

-Skills: C#, PHP, JavaScript, Html, CSS
+Skills: C#, JavaScript, Html, CSS

 - 🔭 I’m currently working on Smaller Projects for practice aswell as modelling random stuff. xD
 - 🌱 I’m currently learning Programming, and Modelling